Ouster & Dispossession in Adverse Possession

 In Uttam Chand v.
 Nathu Ram, 2020-11 SCC 263, AIR 2020 SC 461, our Apex Court allowed the appeal, negating the claim of adverse possession raised by the defendant, inter alia, for not accepting the title of the plaintiff (true owner), by the defendant.
 It was observed as under: “16.
 In the present case, the defendants have not admitted the vesting of the suit property with the Managing Officer and the factum of its transfer in favour of the plaintiff.
 The defendants have denied the title not only of the Managing Officer

-Legal ramifications of ‘Ouster’ in Adverse Possession
+Legal Ramifications of ‘Ouster’ in Adverse Possession

 The simple word meaning of the term ‘ouster‘ is dispossession, removal, eviction, deprivation etc. It is definite that “dispossession” is an important element in the 1963 Limitation Act to attract Adverse Possession.